BriocheMasquee/a-translator/README.md

 - Disable translations at any time

 ## Dictionaries
+This repository includes:
+- A **base French dictionary** ready to import
+  → `dictionaries/fr.json`
+- A **blank dictionary template**
+  → `dictionaries/template-empty.json`

+Both files can be imported directly from the A-Translator interface.<br>
-This repository includes a **base French dictionary** that can be imported directly into A-Translator and customized to your needs.
+The French dictionary can be used as-is or customized to match your preferred terminology.<br>

-A **blank dictionary template** is also provided.
-It can be used as a starting point to create dictionaries for other languages.
+The blank template is intended as a starting point for other languages.

+### Community contributions
-Contributions are welcome: if you create a dictionary for another language, feel free to share it.
-I’m happy to host community-made dictionaries in this repository for others to use.
+If you create a dictionary for another language, feel free to share it.
+I’m happy to host community-made dictionaries in this repository so others can benefit from them.

+## Uninstall
+Before uninstalling, **disable the A-Translator script in Tampermonkey**.

+Then:
+- Open the A-Translator panel
+- Click the **Uninstall** button

+This removes the UI, loader, script, and local dictionary from your browser.<br>
+You can re-enable or remove the Tampermonkey script afterwards if needed.

 ## Disclaimer
 *Alchemy* is © Arboreal, LLC.